kubeflow/pipelines/components/gcp/bigquery/query/to_gcs/README.md

 ## Intended use

 Use this Kubeflow component to:
-*   Select training data by submitting a query to BigQuery.
+*   Select data by submitting a query to BigQuery.
-*   Output the training data into a Cloud Storage bucket as CSV files.
+*   Output the data into a table on BigQuery.

 ## Runtime arguments: